DigitalPublishingToolkit/Society-of-the-Query-Reader/essays/Hogan_Luka_def/index.markdown

 Search Engine Land, 9 July 2009,
 http://searchengineland.com/what-is-real-time-search-definitions-players-22172.

 Vaidhyanathan, Siva.
-The Googlization of Everything: (And Why We Should Worry), Berkley: University of California Press, 2011.
+The Googlization of Everything (And Why We Should Worry), Berkley: University of California Press, 2011.

 Winterson, Jeannette.
 Written on the Body, Toronto: Random House of